pxseu/loadtest/README.md

 [![forthebadge](https://forthebadge.com/images/badges/0-percent-optimized.svg)](https://forthebadge.com)
 [![forthebadge](https://forthebadge.com/images/badges/ctrl-c-ctrl-v.svg)](https://forthebadge.com)

-Simple script written in async python because i was really bored.
+Simple script written in async python because i was really bored. \
-All it does is make an _n_ ammount of requests to the given endpoint with headers etc.
+All it does is make an _n_ amount of requests to the given endpoint with headers etc.

+Only use this localy or for infrastructures you own.